 For example: Though tech-savvy millennials and Gen Z workers can take quickly to a digital EAP, older employees might hesitate to engage in a virtual therapy session — especially if the user interface isn’t intuitive.
 Therefore, it’s important to set realistic expectations about EAP usage and to carefully consider your workforce’s unique makeup.

 The most effective method to a seamless EAP is simply to partner with an experienced provider that can work closely with you to track and boost engagement.
-These providers normally have access to rich data that can inform each next step.
+These providers normally have access to rich data and experience that can inform each next step.

-2. Many EAPs lack customization and personalization
+2. Traditional EAPs lack customization and personalization

 Most employees have very different wellbeing concerns, even if they have the same background or work on the same team.
 It’s difficult to adequately address such complexity; many wellness programs and mindfulness apps apply a one-size-fits-all approach to any and all users.